 Whether it's Nepal or Bhutan, you're thinking of going to a country that is most definitely an adventurous destination.
 This means that often not everything goes according to plan, or works as it should.
 The countries remain some of the poorest in the world.
-Both have few major roads, and those are often uncomfortable, and journey times can be very unreliable.
+Both have few major roads, and those are often uncomfortable and high risk.
+Journey times can be very unreliable.

 The general standard of driving is far from that in developed countries.
 It can be down right atrocious.
 Major road accidents (often fatal) occur on a regular basis.
 Road travel in Nepal and Bhutan should be considered a risk.
 At best, it is rarely a pleasant experience.

 Internal flights in Nepal are far below the global safety average.

 Power cuts can be a regular occurrence (daily).
 Many places have generators to cope with power cuts, others don't.
 Even the most luxurious of accommodations may suffer from a lack of water and plumbing problems.
 Simply put, the entire general infrastructure of both Nepal and Bhutan is far from the standard and quality you're used to in the UK, Europe, North America and other developed nations.